moyankate/Predict_Protein2D/README.md

 ```

 ### GOR
-First train the GOR model and save as .json file.
-Or you skip this step and simply use the model we've already trained by data in '~/GOR/data/training/list.txt`.
+First train the GOR model and save as `.json` file.
+Or you skip this step and simply use the model we've already trained by data in `~/GOR/data/training/list.txt`.
 ```go
 // Training the algorithm
 cd GOR
 go run train/main.go -ids data/training/list.txt -pssm_dir data/training/pssm -dssp_dir data/training/dssp -out gor_model.json
 ```

-For prediction, you can choose `-pssm', '-fasta', or '-seq'.
-For `-pssm' and '-fasta', upload the `.pssm` or `.fasta` file.
+For prediction, you can choose `-pssm`, `-fasta', or `-seq`.
+For `-pssm' and `-fasta`, upload the `.pssm` or `.fasta` file.
 For `-seq`, type the sequence to predict in the command line.
 ```go
 // Prediction (PSSM input)
 go run ./predict \